 The following resources will help you work with Aspose.3D for .NET:

-Migrate from Earlier Versions of Aspose.3D API – We keep track of Aspose.3D API change version by version.
-So we recommend to get help from this section while upgrading to the latest API version or if Aspose.3D API code is broken at some stage.
+- Migrate from Earlier Versions of Aspose.3D API – We keep track of Aspose.3D API change version by version.
+So we recommend getting help from this section while upgrading to the latest API version or if Aspose.3D API code is broken at some stage.

-We hope you’ll enjoy this new release that save time and efforts.
+We hope you’ll enjoy this new release that saves time and effort.
 The API is quite simple and developers can use it in application easily.